 - The employer must be a registered legal entity and must provide a working space to accommodate the intern at the organisation.
 Remote work arrangements will not be supported through this fund.

 - All students are expected to serve as positive ambassadors of the College.

-- Students sourcing internships in regions that may pose a health or safety risk are encouraged to look at both the MFA and US State Department advisories, and to check with CIPE to determine whether the internship would be eligible for funding.
+- Students sourcing internships in regions that may pose a health or safety risk are encouraged to look at both the Singapore’s Ministry of Foreign Affairs (MFA) and US State Department advisories, and to check with CIPE to determine whether the internship would be eligible for funding.